The Universe

 Now we might wonder how such different behaviors come about when there was initially just one type of RNA strand that was able to replicate.
 The answer is that the copy mechanism of RNAs does not work 100% correctly.
 When one RNA assembles another RNA, it may occasionally introduce additional nucleotides or leave out others.
 Thus, each copy is usually slightly different from the others.

-Early Life
+Early life

-At this point of our discussion, we have seen how molecules form, how peptides form, how RNA strands form, how cells form, and how cells divide and mutate.
+At this point of our discussion, we have seen how molecules form, how RNA strands form and mutate, and how protocells form and divide.
 All of these processes happen purely by chemical reactions.
 Many of these processes can be replicated in the laboratory, giving us testable theories about them.We have now arrived at little cells that replicate themselves, and we may discuss whether to call this “life”.
 Whether you want to call this “life” or not depends on how you prefer to use this word.
-However, the organisms that we have seen have all the ingredients that we usually require to call something “life”:
+However, the organisms that we have seen have all the ingredients that we usually require for life:

-- the ability to “ingest” certain molecules while blocking or ignoring other molecules
+- the ability to “ingest” certain molecules while blocking or ignoring other molecules; and

-- the ability to replicate with mutations
+- the ability to replicate, transmitting hereditary information with mutations.

 Darwinism

-Evolution of cells
+The evolution of cells

+Prokaryotes include bacteria, which can be seen under the microscope.
+They are a reasonably well-understood form of life, and are proof that life can go on just by chemical reactions.
+The oldest known prokaryotes are cyanobacteria (which we have briefly discussed already).
+Eukaryotic cells, in contrast, are more complex cells.
+They are a thousand times bigger, are surrounded by plasma membranes, and contain a nucleus.
 It might be surprising to see the complexity contained in a single cell.
 But the process of cell evolution did not happen overnight.
-Cells evolved over 2 billion years of time.
-This means that half of the time of the existence of Earth was needed just to get complex cells up and running.
+Eukaryotic cells evolved over 2 billion years of time50.
+This means that nearly half of the time of the existence of Earth was needed just to get complex cells up and running.

 Locomotion